fbenaventec/palindrome-validator/README.md

  - The first one it's the simplest, implemented with java utilities
  - The second one it's more basic implementation: it does not contains java utilities to process the string.

+With the second implementation I try to improve the efficiency of the code.
+But I didn't.

+The times of the second process are similar to the first one, even time is worse.

+Following the Big O notation the cost of this method is O(n).

 ## How to test this program
 There are two ways for execute this program:
  - Offline